How To Lead Group Fitness Challenges

 Personal Growth and Development

 Even so, I pushed past those worries as I brainstormed ideas on how to start a group fitness challenge.
-My excitement and motivation was growing by the minute.
+My excitement and motivation were growing by the minute.
 As responses poured in from others who were joining my challenge, I could hardly contain my contentment.
 I was thrilled to have the opportunity to build confidence in myself as I encouraged others to do the same.
 Leading a group fitness challenge has turned out to be an empowering opportunity for powerful personal development.

 Build Others Up

-When you lead a group fitness challenge, you are not responsible for other’s success in their fitness journey.
+When you lead a group fitness challenge, you are not responsible for others’ success in their fitness journey.
 However, you have the opportunity to inspire and motivate them to find success while they return the favor by keeping you inspired, motivated, and driven too.

 I love using positivity and humor in my posts and responses to my challenge members.
 Optimism is contagious!
 As you lead a group fitness challenge, you have the opportunity to build confidence in others.
 It is a great way to connect with like-minded people working towards similar goals.
 I love my #brehealthy tribe and #eatmovelive community!